scokobro/professional-identity/profIdent-draft1.md

 ### Journalistic Employment in Japan ###

-The The Japan Newspaper Publishers and Editors Association (+nsk[^abbrev]) carries our annual surveys of employment within the newspaper industry; according to these surveys there are approximately 20,000 'reporters', this number has remained more or less constant over the past 15 years (see figure N).
+The The Japan Newspaper Publishers and Editors Association (+nsk[^abbrev]) carries out annual surveys of employment within the newspaper industry; according to these surveys there are approximately 20,000 'reporters', this number has remained more or less constant over the past 15 years (see figure N).
 In the same period the total number of newspaper employees has dropped from 54,565 in 2001 to 41,396 in 2016.
 The proportion of employees engaged in reporting work has thus increased from 38 per cent of the total newspaper workforce in 2001 to 46 per cent in 2016.[^emp-data]

 ![Change in employee numbers in the Japanese newspaper industry; percentage change taking 2001 as index value.
 Source [NSK Website](http://www.pressnet.or.jp/data/employment/employment02.php
 )](/Users/spkb/pix/j-employees.png){ height=400px }